 How long does it take to get dental implants?
 How long do dental implants take to heal?
 A treatment coordinator will answer all these questions and any other general questions you may have about implants.
 He or she will also review and explain full cost for your treatment and discuss different ways to pay for or finance the procedure.

 Once you decide that you are ready to move forward with your dental implant procedure, you will meet with your prosthodontist for a prosthodontic exam.
 This meeting will answer any remaining questions, and will allow the doctor to collect all information needed for the procedure.
-After completing your, you will be ready to schedule the date and time for your procedure.
+After completing your exam, you will be ready to schedule the date and time for your procedure.

 The dental implant procedure gives you a new smile in a single day.
 You will go home with dental implants that feel and look just like real teeth.
 You are given temporary crowns or bridges supported by the implants while your mouth heals and adjusts to the change.
 You will experience a period of soreness following the procedure.